Dreamz2/MasterMindGame/README.md

 # MasterMind
-The java program is an attempt on creating **Master Mind** a code-breaking game for two players.
+This java program is an attempt on creating **Master Mind** a code-breaking game for two players.
 Instead, it will be **Player** vs **Computer**.
 Also, because guessing a list of colours will take a long time, the player will be guessing digits 0-9 in the computer's lists.
 The player will have to enter the length of the list they are wanting to guess (2 inclusive to 10 exclusives).
 Once the length is entered,